-Short term medical insurance is a solution that many people are using to fill this gap.
+Short-term medical insurance is a solution that many people are using to fill this gap.
 They may use it for a few months or for an extended period of time.
-It allows them to have peace of mind and inexpensive health insurance coverage for themselves and their families.
-These insurance plans have much lower premiums than health plans on the Obamacare insurance exchange.
+It allows them to take comfort while getting lower-cost health insurance coverage for themselves and their families.

-Temporary health insurance for individuals who don’t qualify for Medicaid but can’t afford Obamacare is also a good solution because these insurance plans allow you to use any medical providers, rather than being limited to those in a specific network.
-Some networks offer very few choices of doctors and hospitals.
+Temporary health insurance for individuals who don’t qualify for Medicaid but can’t afford Obamacare is also a good solution because most of these insurance plans allow you to use any medical providers, rather than being limited to those in a specific network.
+Some networks can offer fewer choices of doctors and hospitals.

 - These plans offer lower deductibles than many of the Obamacare exchange plans.

-- They allow you to use any doctors or hospitals, without having to be sure they are in a specific network for coverage.
+- They allow you to use any doctor or hospital without having to be sure they are in a specific network for coverage.

 - Some of the plan choices include physician copays and additional coverage options for prescriptions drugs.

-In addition, with a Pivot Health short term health insurance package, you also receive a number of other benefits that will save you money:
+In addition, with a Pivot Health short-term health insurance package, you also receive a number of other non-insurance benefits that can save you money:

 - Telehealth doctor consultations by phone or video

-- Up to 70 percent savings on prescription drugs nationwide at over 66,000 pharmacies
+- Up to 70% savings on prescription drugs nationwide at over 66,000 pharmacies